thesriharsha/Website-Translator/README.md

 To make the Translation faster we can take an account in Google Cloud Api and avail the paid service to translate bulk data faster.

-Within the given time, I could do this much, Hoping to hear your feedback.
-I explained everything because I need you to know what process I followed.
-Thank you for your time.